angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

-Doomsday was going well in the event and we had we knew the mirror match was going to happen eventually, me and Max sat down do play knowing pretty much each other's 75, g1 Max cast a :card[PT] tried to resolve a DD which I countered, he followed up by playing the same sequence again PT-> DD and this time I didn't have the countermagic but I had my own DD + cycler, all I needed was to draw a mana source, I drew a cabal rit and comb'd the same turn, I knew Max would win if I passed the turn and he also had no cards in hand.
+Doomsday was going well in the event and we had we knew the mirror match was going to happen eventually, me and Max sat down do play knowing pretty much each other's 75, g1 Max cast a :card[PT] tried to resolve a Dd which I countered, he followed up by playing the same sequence again PT -> Dd and this time I didn't have the countermagic but I had my own Dd + cycler, all I needed was to draw a mana source, I drew a cabal rit and comb'd the same turn, I knew Max would win if I passed the turn and he also had no cards in hand.
 G2 I suspected I was going to see an opposition agent and on turn 3 or 4 I cast a duress, Max